ca16/ValidAnagrams/README.md

 An alternative could be to handle the file only when the program needs to check if a word is in it.
 No pre-processing costs here, but searching the file for each word seems inefficient - it seems as though the program could end up searching through most of the file for each permutation of each word's letters (though it may not be that bad if the program is only used to find anagrams for one or two short words).

-An option between the two could be to read the file and keep the words in a list in sorted order.
+An option between the two could be to read the file once and keep the words in a list in sorted order.
 Figuring out whether a word is in that list would take O(lgn) time, where n is the number of words in the dictionary (binary search).

 Creating the trie takes a little longer than creating the list (assuming the words in the file are sorted), but this could be worth it considering that it is quite a bit faster to figure out if a word is in the file, especially for shorter words.